Azure/azure-sdk-for-js/documentation/using-azure-identity.md

 APIs.
 Some credentials may be both public or confidential depending on how you configure them.
-For example, the [authorization code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow) can be initiated from a mobile or desktop client _or_ from within a web application running in a server.
+For example, the [authorization code flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow) can be initiated from a mobile application _or_ from within a web application running in a server.

 ## Choosing a Credential Type